 In the past, these infants rarely survived the first few days of life.
 However, with recent advances in neonatal care and perhaps with the administration of etretinate

-, 1 mg./kg. body weight Harlequin infants can survive.
-Several surviving children are now approaching, or are in, their teenage years.
+, 1 mg./kg. body weight, harlequin infants can survive.
+Several surviving children are now in their teenage years, with several in their twenties.
 The surviving children display dry, reddened skin, which may be covered by large thin scales, and sparse hair.
 Physical development may be delayed by the enormous calorie needs their skin function demands, but mental and intellectual developments are expected to be normal.
 Harlequin ichthyosis demands a meticulous skin care regimen to keep the skin moisturized and pliable and to prevent cracking and fissuring that may lead to infection.

 It takes a week or two for etretinate to work loosening the scales.
 Because most of the fatalities from this condition occur in the first few days of life, many of the successes attributed to etretinate use in the medical literature may be equally due to the high quality of care in the immediate newborn period and to a less severely affected newborn.
 Some newborns with Harlequin ichthyosis will not survive, even with the best of care, because of the severity of their condition.

 In May 2013 a 20-year-old woman affected with harlequin ichthyosis gave birth to a healthy baby boy.

 Read about one family's experience in the first days of the birth of their daughter affected with harlequin ichthyosis.